qlassiqa/qWorkflow/README.md

 	```

 ##D. Initialization
+Before you write any code, it's imperative that you copy the `q_workflow.scpt` library file.
+If you plan to use the NotificationCenter methods to trigger notifications, then it's vital that you copy the `bin` folder to your Workflow folder as well since it contains a utility that interfaces with MacOS.
+Note that trying to send notifications without having the bin folder in your Workflow folder will produce no result (and yes, the utility has to stay inside the bin folder for notifications to work).

 ```
-set workflowFolder to do shell script "pwd" set wf to load script POSIX file (workflowFolder & "/workflow.scpt") set wf to wf's new_workflow()
+set workflowFolder to do shell script "pwd" set wlib to load script POSIX file (workflowFolder & "/q_workflow.scpt") set wf to wlib's new_workflow()
 ```

 or by specifying a bundle name:

 ```
 ...
-set wf to wf's new_workflow_with_bundle("com.mycompany.mybundlename")
+set wf to wlib's new_workflow_with_bundle("com.mycompany.mybundlename")
 ```

 **Explanations:**
-* the first line determines the Alfred workflow's bundle path because this is where the "workflow.scpt" library should be placed in order to work
+* the first line determines the Alfred workflow's bundle path because this is where the "q_workflow.scpt" library should be placed in order to work

 * the second line loads the library from the bundle's path assuming that you already placed it there